 Learning to make snacks for trips a priority was an important step toward saving money.

-For us, it has to be affordable, easy to carry, but also easy to throw together.
+For us, snacks have to be affordable, easy to carry, but also easy to throw together.

 I definitely don’t have 20 minutes to create a caterpillar out of cucumbers, tomatoes, and raisins.